Adrienne Keene

-Adrienne J. Keene (born 20 October 1985) is a Native American academic, writer, and activist.
-A member of the Cherokee Nation, she is the founder of Native Appropriations, a blog on contemporary Indigenous issues analyzing the way that Indigenous peoples are represented in popular culture, covering issues of cultural appropriation in fashion and music and stereotyping in film and other media.
-She is also an assistant professor of American Studies and Ethnic Studies at Brown University, where her research focuses on educational outcomes for Native students.
+Adrienne J. Keene (born 20 October 1985) is an American academic, writer, and activist.
+A citizen of the Cherokee Nation, she is the founder of Native Appropriations, a blog on contemporary Indigenous issues analyzing the way that Indigenous peoples are represented in popular culture, covering issues of cultural appropriation in fashion and music and stereotyping in film and other media.
+She was also an assistant professor of American Studies and Ethnic Studies at Brown University, where her research focused on educational outcomes for Native students.

 Early life and education

-Keene is a member of the Cherokee Nation and grew up in San Diego, California.
+Keene is a citizen of the Cherokee Nation and grew up in San Diego, California.
 She earned her B.A. from Stanford University in Cultural and Social Anthropology and Native American Studies in 2007.
 Keene then received a master's degree in education in 2010 followed by a doctorate Ed.D. in culture, communities and education in May 2014 from the Harvard Graduate School of Education.
 Her dissertation was titled "College Pride, Native Pride, and Education for Nation Building: Portraits of Native Students Navigating Freshman Year."